KellyWinther/Project_swe4s/README.md

 Important Notes and Scientific Considerations:
 When processing SWR data, a single neuron is identified by its 'cluster id' and a single unit of activity is called a 'spike'.
 Neurons come in a variety of types that play different roles in the biological system.
 Specifically, pyramidal neurons are known to maintain sequences in replay events.
+Future work will include 'cluster id type' data to filter for pyramidal neurons.

 ## Retrieving the Full and Test Data
 To pull the full, original datasets, you can run the following commands in your terminal...